 The following video shows how to properly clean the print head and the platen roller using the example of a Zebra label printer:

-2. Keep interior, surfaces and accessories clean
+2. Keep the interior, surfaces and accessories of your thermal label printer clean

 After you have changed label rolls, quickly check the interior of your label printer.
 Use a soft brush or an approved compressed air spray to remove any dust, residue or particles from the previous roll of labels or thermal paper.
 Especially the dust from heat-sensitive paper coatings can contain metal which may cause a short between the print head’s heating elements.